SquareGPS/navixy-api/docs/backend-api/resources/commons/dealer.md

     * `payment_link` - string.
 PaaS-dependent link that can be used to refill user's account.
 Can be null or empty.
     * `promo_url` - string.
 Customizable "About company" url.
     * `google_client_id` - string.
 Client ID which must be used to work with Google API or null.
     * `favicon` - string.
-Path or url to dealer's interface favicon.
+Path or URL to dealer's interface favicon.
     * `logo` - string.
-Path or url to dealer's logotype.
+Path or URL to dealer's logotype.
     * `app_logo` - string.
-Nullable, path or url to dealer's mobile app logotype.
+Nullable, path or URL to dealer's mobile app logotype.
     * `login_wallpaper` - string.
-Path or url to dealer's interface login wallpaper.
+Path or URL to dealer's interface login wallpaper.
     * `desktop_wallpaper` - string.
 Path to dealer's interface wallpaper or null.
     * `monitoring_logo` - string.
 Path to dealer's interface monitoring logo or null.
     * `login_footer` - string.
 Footer which will be included in login page.